-Aside from the failure rates (determined by the condition of the assets), AusNet Services also adopted the following assumptions to quantify the risks associated with asset failure.
+Aside from the failure rates (determined by the condition of the assets) and the likelihood of relevant consequences, AusNet Services adopted further assumptions to quantify the risks associated with asset failure.
+These assumptions are detailed in the following subsections.

-Market impact costs
+Market impact and supply risk costs

-AusNet Services calculated the market impact cost, which consist of increased generation cost and expected unserved energy of an asset failure at SYTS based on the latest Value of Customer Reliability (VCR).
+AusNet Services calculated the market impact cost, which consist of increased generation cost and expected unserved energy resulting from an asset failure at MLTS based on the Victoria state wide Value of Customer Reliability (VCR)9.